New Yorkers with Student, Medical, and Other State-Referred Debt Will Have Payments Frozen for At Least 30 Days

 The temporary policy will also automatically suspend the accrual of interest and collection of fees on all outstanding state medical and student debt referred to the OAG for collection, so New Yorkers are not penalized for taking advantage of this program.

 New Yorkers with non-medical or non-student debt owed to the State of New York and referred to the OAG, may also apply to temporarily halt the collection of state debt.
-Individuals seeking to apply for this temporary relief can fill out an application online or visit the OAG's coronavirus website to learn more about the suspension of payments.
+Individuals seeking to apply for this temporary relief can visit the OAG's coronavirus website to learn more about the suspension of payments.
 If an individual is unable to fill out the online form, they can also call the OAG hotline at 1-800-771-7755 to learn more.

 Contact the Governor's Press Office